-For sales by markets and regions as well as by product areas and product lines, see Business Report > Business and financial review > Financial Year 2018 > Sales.
+For net sales by markets and regions as well as by product areas, see Business Report > Business and financial review > Financial Year 2019 > Net sales.

-The Geberit Group’s market capitalisation reached CHF 14.2 billion at the end of 2018 (previous year CHF 16.3 billion).
+The Geberit Group’s market capitalisation reached CHF 20.1 billion at the end of 2019 (previous year CHF 14.2 billion).
 For the consolidated balance sheet with details of current assets, non-current assets, equity and liabilities, see Financials > Consolidated financial statements Geberit Group > Balance Sheet.
-In 2018, sales amounted to CHF 3,081 million (previous year CHF 2,908 million).
+In 2019, net sales amounted to CHF 3,083 million (previous year CHF 3,081 million).

 For key figures on the workforce by employment type, employment contract, region and gender, see Key figures sustainability > Employees and society.

-There were no major structural changes in the reporting year, see also Financials > Consolidated financial statements Geberit Group > Notes > Note 2.
+There were no major changes in the reporting year to the Group structure, see also Financials > Consolidated financial statements Geberit Group > Notes > Note 2.